right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## DAY 5

 The malls are full of kiosks with pushy, overselling salesmen.
-Go out today, act like you are to-

----

-# CHASE HUGHES

-tally interested in a few products, look them over for a few minutes, and walk away.
+Go out today, act like you are to-tally interested in a few products, look them over for a few minutes, and walk away.
 Tell the salesman you aren't interested.
 Salesmen put all kinds of social pressure on you to stay there and keep talking and looking at products.
 Tolerance to social pressure will put you ahead of ninety percent of men.
 You NEED to be able to tolerate pressure and completely brush it off.
 This ability alone will make you stand out to women.

 ## DAY 6